iterative/dvc.org/content/docs/command-reference/plots/modify.md

 It might be not convenient for users or automation systems to specify all the _display properties_ (such as `y-label`, `template`, `title`, etc.) each time plots are generated with `dvc plot show` or `dvc plot diff`.
-This command sets (or unsets) default display properties for a specific metrics file.
+This command sets (or unsets) default display properties for a specific plots file.

-The path to the metrics file `target` is required.
+The path to the plots file `target` is required.
 It must be listed in a `dvc.yaml` file (see the `--plots` option of `dvc stage add`).
 `dvc plots modify` adds the display properties to `dvc.yaml`.